buruzaemon/natto/README.md

 ----

 [Partial parsing](http://taku910.github.io/mecab/partial.html) allows you to pass hints to MeCab on how to tokenize morphemes when parsing.
+Most useful are boundary constraint parsing and feature constraint parsing.

 With boundary constraint parsing, you can specify either a [Regexp](http://ruby-doc.org/core-2.2.1/Regexp.html) or [String](http://ruby-doc.org/core-2.2.1/String.html) to tell MeCab where the boundaries of a morpheme should be.
-Use the new `boundary_constraints` keyword.
+Use the `boundary_constraints` keyword.
 For hints on tokenization, please see [String#scan](http://ruby-doc.org/core-2.2.1/String.html#method-i-scan)